 You will progress faster if you use your mentor to help you with your first three speeches.

 When you deliver a prepared speech, you will get a written and a verbal evaluation from a more experienced Toastmaster, but do get someone to video your speeches on your smartphone so you can see your own speech performances for yourself.
 Plus read the feedback slips from members so you can see the overall consensus to help you decide what you need to work on first.
 It's quite difficult to correct more than one thing at a time.
 If several points for improvement have been mentioned, look ahead to see which projects you can use to tackle these later, to help you decide what to work on first.

 Yes.
 As a member of Toastmasters, you promise to attend and participate as regularly as you can to maintain your own improvement momentum, and to help others improve.
 You'll learn a lot by helping others by performing the support roles.
 They also give you two additional opportunities to deliver mini-speeches: a prepared introduction plus a report at the end.
 You also get credits towards a leadership award.

 How do get started?

 You need to join a club to get your training manuals.
 And don't forget to ask for a mentor - someone a little further on in the Toastmasters' journey that you can contact for help with your first three speeches.
-They may be willing to give you feedback on a practice run-though on a Skype call - but don't leave it until the last moment if you want help - and you need time to take their recommendations on board!
+They should be able to offer general advice and may be willing to give you feedback on a practice run-though on a Skype call, or meet you in person.
+Just don't leave it until the last moment if you want help as you won't have time to take their recommendations on board!

 I'm terrified of public speaking - how can I control my nerves?